fmalina/revisions-blocl/activism/debtgeneration.md

 middle-class students, obstructive trade unions, benefit scroungers, job stealing immigrants…We will set to fighting each other for the crumbs left on the floor?
 Will the bankers and financial aristocracy fade from our minds?
-No thought that we shouldn’t have bailed out these parasites?
+No thought that we shouldn't have bailed out these parasites?
 No thought that all the political class, every man jack of them, has betrayed us?

 The only reason our borrowing is suddenly out of control and the only reason